Special Education Advisory Committee Meeting Minutes

 Educational Services Update (Strategic Plan Reference: Item 1.1.) – Principal Scarlett

 Principal Scarlett gave a presentation and update on Educational Services.

-Co-Chair Williams thanked Principal Scarlett for her presentation.
+Co-Chair Murray thanked Principal Scarlett for the presentation and fine work.

-Karen Jeffrey - Lennox and Addington Resources for Children
+Karen Jeffrey, Lennox and Addington Resources for Children (LARC)

 Bradley Shoniker, Member-at-Large Frontenac, Lennox and Addington

 Mr. Shoniker informed the committee that the FL&A planning Committee for children has a new website, the details of which, he will bring to next SEAC meeting in March.